 When you browse the internet and your web browser caches web pages and stores your browsing history.

-Although temporary files are supposed to be automatically deleted when they are no longer needed, sometimes they do not.
+However, there could be a circumstance where the temporary files won't be deleted automatically.
+This can happen if the program crashed or the developer of the program didn't add the code to allow automatic deletion.
 When no longer needed, these files just sit on your hard drive taking up a lot of space.
-There are a number of reasons why you should delete temporary files:
+There are a number of reasons why you should delete those temporary files:

 Speed of access.
 When you delete temporary files related to a certain application, the speed of access to that application significantly increases.